Psychology Major, Bachelor of Arts (BA)

 General Degree Completion Requirements for Psychology

-Capstone Course: the university capstone requirement is met by the department capstone PSYC 490 and must attain a grade ≥C.
+Capstone Course: the university capstone requirement can be met by the department capstone course, PSYC 490.

 Required courses are designed to provide students with the foundations of the field.
 Through careful planning in the selection of cluster and elective courses, students may develop a program of study to prepare for application to graduate school programs or meet specific career goals in psychology-related business/human services occupations.